Pancir/i18n-gen/README.md

 - `.yml` files for storing translations.
 - It is a dependency for compile(build) time only.
 Your code needs to `use` only generated file which uses only standard library.
 (Can be changed in the future)
 - Allocation free.
 Generated functions return structures which implement `std::fmt::Display` instead of `String` so, you are responsible what to do in the next step.
-There is no new String creation (so - no allocation).
+No new `String` creation - no a new heap allocation.
 - Translation text variables support types. (see examples)
 - Any types including custom ones which implement `std::fmt::Display` can be used as a text variable.
 - Text without variables can be extracted as `&'static str`